rxdhikx/AI-Risk_Classification-From-Financial-Documents/README.md

 read_files.ipynb - Analysis of extracted content

+uncleaned_test.ipynb - this file shows us the discrepancies of formatting in some files, which affects the extraction if data is not properly cleaned

 word_list_AI.py - contains the keywords related to AI

 Literature_Review - literature review of some relevant papers on risk factor extraction and categorization